utils

 Generate the power set of an iterable.

-iterable (Iterable) – The iterable from which to generate the power set.
+iterable (Iterable) – The iterable of which to generate the power set.

 • nonempty (boolean) – If True, don’t include the empty set.